 - 1. Completion of required course work; - 2.
 Submission of a professional portfolio; - 3.
 Recommendation of faculty in area of certification and completion of PRAXIS specialty and PLT exams: - 4.
-Completion of 200 field and clinic hours; - 5.
-A grade point average of at least 2.75 out of a possible 4.00, or 3.0 GPA on the last thirty (30) hours of credit completed on all University coursework attempted; and

-- 6. An extensive background check completed by the federal government, the Kentucky State Police, and the local police department. - 7.
-A current health form filed in the SOE office.
+Completion of 200 field hours; - 5.
+A grade point average of at least 2.75 out of a possible 4.00, or 3.0 GPA on the last thirty (30) hours of credit completed on all University coursework attempted; and - 6.
+An extensive background check completed by the federal government, the Kentucky State Police, and the local police department as well as the Central Registry of Kentucky. - 7.
+A current health form and TB skin test filed in the SOE office.